jlchassaing/facetbundle/README.md

 The solr_field facet can facet the query on any solr field defined by the field parameter.
 The format function can help format the value of user display

+The init method will also look at the queryString and init the selected facets.
+If you don't want it to do so, you can avoid passing it the request object.
+And then use de setFacetFilters() method to set what ever selected facet you want.

 ```php

 $facetSearchHelper = $this->container->get('gie.facet.search.helper')